invoke-ai/InvokeAI/docs/features/TRAINING.md

 ---
-title: Textual-Inversion
+title: Training
 ---

+# :material-file-document: Training

-# :material-file-document: Textual Inversion
+# Textual Inversion Training
 ## **Personalizing Text-to-Image Generation**

 You may personalize the generated images to provide your own styles or objects